IEvangelist/profanity-filter/README.md

 ## Label requirements

-This action will look for a label with the following verbatim name `"profane content 🤬"`, if found this label is applied to any issue or pull request where profane content filteration occurs.
+This action will look for a label with the following verbatim name `"profane content 🤬"`, if found this label is applied to any issue or pull request where profane content filtration occurs.

+## What happens?

+When profane content is detected, the action will update the issue or pull request by:

+- replacing any found profane content with the configured replacement type
+- reacting to the issue or pull request with the [confused 😕 reaction](https://docs.github.com/rest/reactions/reactions)
+- and conditionally applying the `profane content 🤬` label if found in the repository.